 Our industry tells people anyone can do this, in order to bring people in.
 They have this mistaken mantra that you must not do anything that “anyone” or everyone cannot also do.

 They’ll say things like, “Don’t do leads.
 Leads aren’t duplicatable.”
 Or, “Oh, no, don’t do webinars.
 Don’t do Facebook ads.
 Oh, no, don’t do professional office presentations.
 Don’t do cold market.
 Don’t do funnels.
 Don’t do email marketing.”
+You can get in touch with Web 20 Ranker LLC, if you need more information on marketing.

 Why?
 Because everyone can’t do that.